 The experience of the takeoff and landing on the 500m runway of Lukla airport is unforgettable for almost everyone.

-Acclimatisation stays at Namche Bazaar and hikes to Hotel Everest View at 3,880 metres for mesmerising glimpses of Everest, Lhotse, Nuptse, Tawoche, Thamserku, Ama Dablam, and more.
+Acclimatization stays at Namche Bazaar and hikes to Hotel Everest View at 3,880 meters for mesmerizing glimpses of Everest, Lhotse, Nuptse, Tawoche, Thamserku, Ama Dablam, and more.

 Experiencing the prayers and hymns at the ancient Buddhist Monastery at Tengboche, Mani Rumdi festival, Buddha Purnima, and Lhosar.

 The enchanting view of the world's highest glacier between Everest and Nuptse-Lhotse ridge, the Khumbu glacier, entertains the hike to Lobuche and Gorakshep.

 Beholding some of UNESCO's world heritage sites, Sagarmatha National Park and its endangered flora and fauna.

 Lukla, the start and end of any Sherpa settlements in the Everest region, is a tiny town with an elevation of 2,860m in the Solukhumbu district.
 Every Everest region trekker first steps into Lukla to start their journey to Everest camp.
 Also, the helicopter on the One Day Everest Base Camp Helicopter Tour first lands at Lukla before flying to Pheriche and Kala Patthar.

 Lukla Airport, also known as Tenzing Hillary Airport, is the scariest and coolest airport in the world.
 This airport has only around a 500m long runway.
 The climate of Lukla on top makes the two Kathmandu Lukla Flights delayed and causes issues with takeoffs and landings.
 The low clouds and fog covering the village affect the flight delays to an extreme level.